Eboston1/twitterbotpython/README.md

-# twitterbot created using googlesheets and gspread library.
+# twitter bot created using googlesheets and gspread library.